 Each new day, they write the date in the margin and write their copywork section beside it, either a sentence or paragraph, according to their age and ability.

 Often I will have them read their copywork back to me.
 This helps them to spot mistakes.
-(Also, if they have trouble reading their own writing, they can realize that on their own without mom having to harp on them about it!)
+(Also, if they have trouble reading their writing, they can realize that on their own without mom having to harp on them about it!)

 You may also enjoy reading these posts on copywork, narration, and notebooking.